datainsightio/home/README.md

 ## Portfolio and Exits.

-We have invested in the following companies since 2016.
-In most of them we have invested across multiple rounds.
+We have invested or exited in the following companies.

 [Logical Glue](https://www.logicalglue.com) -- [Exited](https://www.temenos.com/en/news-and-events/news/2019/july/temenos-acquires-xai-platform/)